aditya43/aws/README.md

         - `X-Ray Daemon` works as a low level UDP packet interceptor (Linux/Windows/Mac etc..)
         - AWS Lambda/Other AWS services already run the `X-Ray Daemon` for you.
         - Each application must have the `IAM` rights to write data to `X-Ray`.

+### AWS CloudTrail
+- Provides governance, compliance and audit for your AWS account.
+- CloudTrail is **Enabled By Default.**
+- Get an history of events/API calls made within your AWS account by:
+    * Console
+    * SDK
+    * CLI
+    * AWS Services
+- Can put logs from CloudTrail into CloudWatch Logs.
+- If a resource is deleted in AWS, **look into CloudTrail first!**